SeaGL/seagl.github.io/_posts/2025-03-06-2025-announcements.md

 ## Fliers Fly

 The newest SeaGL handbill design has dropped and can be found [here](/fliers/2025/)!
 You're welcome and encouraged to share it around, whether in the printed or posted form.
-And keep an eye out at [SCaLE (the Southern California Linux Expo)](https://www.socallinuxexpo.org/), hosted this week in Pasadena, for the first in-person batch!
+And keep an eye out at [SCaLE (the Southern California Linux Expo)](https://www.socallinuxexpo.org/), hosted this weekend in Pasadena, for the first in-person batch!

 ## Newest Social Stand